memcached/memcached/README.md

 ### Linux

-If using Linux, you need a kernel with epoll.
+If you're using Linux, you need a kernel with epoll.
 Sure, libevent will work with normal select, but it sucks.

 epoll isn't in Linux 2.4, but there's a backport at: